 As a beginner, that advice is valid and one you should take.

-The year is now 2016, which means I’m three (3) years older and three years more experienced as a blogger and internet marketer.
+The year is now 2023, which means I’m eleven (11) years older and more experienced as a blogger and internet marketer.

-The advice I’m going to share with you here might be a bit above your current online marketing knowledge but I assure you is the one you’ll need most going forward starting your blog.
+The advice I will share here might be above your current online marketing knowledge.
+But I assure you it is the one you’ll need most going forward when starting your WordPress blog in Nigeria.

 Validation is everything in online marketing.